-Much of organizational activity takes place in groups¿people work in teams, sections and departments whose functioning depends on positive social relations both within and between them.
-This course provides detailed knowledge of how group and intergroup dynamics affect both individual functioning (e.g., job satisfaction, wellbeing) but also organization-level outcomes (e.g., culture, staff turnover, productivity, external stakeholder relationships).
+Much of organisational activity takes place in groups: people work in teams, sections and departments whose functioning depends on positive social relations both within and between them.
+This course provides detailed knowledge of how group and intergroup dynamics affect both individual functioning but also organisation-level outcomes.
 Topics such as group productivity, motivation, commitment and intergroup conflict and negotiation, will be examined with an emphasis on the application of this analysis to create a productive, harmonious, and resilient workplace.

 On successful completion of the course students will be able to:

 1. Critically evaluate theory and research regarding group dynamics in the workplace from a psychological perspective

 2. Explain the ways in which group dynamics shape organisational outcomes.